a-robu/electric-disks/README.md

 Navigate to https://a-robu.github.io/balls-toy/ to play with the toy.

-The interavtions available to the player are the following:
+The interactions available to the player are the following:
 - Move the mouse to nudge the balls.
 - Click to shoot down a ball.